-Z-scores or Z-statistics represent a statistical technique of measuring the deviation of data from the mean.
-There are different formula used for Z-score or Z-statistics depending upon what is measured.
-Z-statistics is generally used with Z-test which is a hypothesis testing statistical technique.
+Z-scores represent a statistical technique of measuring the deviation of data from the mean.
+It is also used with Z-test which is a hypothesis testing statistical technique (one sample Z-test or two samples Z-test).
 As a data scientist, it is of utmost importance to be well-versed with the z-score formula and its various applications.
 Having great clarity on the concept of Z-score and/or Z-statistics will help you use the correct formula for calculation in the appropriate cases.
 In this blog post, we will discuss the concept of Z-score, concepts, formula, and examples.

 Z-score / Z-statistics Concepts & Formula